|

 due

-to the color similarities to Paraiba Tourmaline;
+to the color similarities to Paraiba variety of Tourmaline;

 or "Medusa Quartz"